Contact

 The CMS silicon strip tracker is the largest device of its type ever built.
 There are 24244 single-sided micro-strip sensors covering an active area of 198m2.

-Members of UCL are playing a major role in the understanding of the silicon strip tracker and in the finalization of all tools needed for its configuration, control, monitoring and calibration.
-We are sharing the convener-ship of the tracker detector performance group (DPG).
+Members of UCL are playing a major role in the understanding of the silicon strip tracker and in the maintenance and development of the local reconstruction code.

 External collaborators: CMS tracker collaboration.